Carrot Cake with Pecans

 - Add flour mixture to creamed butter mixture, beating well.
 Fold in grated carrots, crushed pineapple (undrained), and chopped nuts.

-- Pour batter into pans.
+- Spoon batter into pans.
 Lightly tap pans on counter once to get rid of any air bubbles.
-Bake for 55-60 minutes until edges have pulled away from sides and toothpick inserted into the center comes out clean.
+Bake in preheated oven for 45-50 minutes until edges have pulled away from sides and toothpick inserted into the center comes out clean.
 Cool on wire racks.

 Thanks for sharing with me.
 I have it written as drained, but now you have me wondering… I know the cake is a very moist cake.
 Did you use large eggs?